VHS Revival delves into the archives of a lost art form.

-After unearthing a lesser known gem, I’ll return to the classics and an image that hinted so tantalisingly at a character who would become one of the most iconic figures in horror movie history.
-There are a few versions out there but for my money the most relevant of the bunch is this promo poster which would perhaps be regarded as ‘version three’.
+After unearthing a lesser known gem, I’ll return to the classics and an image that hinted so cleverly at a future horror icon.
+There are a few versions out there, but for my money the most relevant of the bunch is this promo poster which would perhaps be regarded as ‘version three’.

-For one thing it includes the iconic image of Nancy sleeping as she gets set to do battle with the crude shadow which haunts the periphery of her dreams.
+Here we see Nancy sleeping as she gets set to do battle with the crude shadow that haunts the periphery of her dreams.
 There is also the introduction of the killer’s phallic, razor-fingered extension, while his victim’s cover-clinging melds into a suburban neighbourhood that has become lost in the recesses of Freddy’s dreamworld omnipotence.

 The fact that Krueger takes a certain prominence without dominating the canvas suggests an awful lot about the movie’s content, as does the row of oblivious house lights aligning Elm Street.
-Add to that the contrast of ethereal blues and a garish, unsettling orange, and you have a movie poster masterpiece which oozes creativity.
+Add to that the contrast of ethereal blues and stark orange, and you have a movie poster masterpiece which oozes creativity.
 They don’t make them like this anymore.

 Creepshow 2 (1987)

 In truth, Creepshow 2 – a sub-par, tongue-in-cheek sequel consisting of three comic book-style segments – isn’t much of a movie, but it has one of the most memorable and befitting promo posters of the decade.
-The tales are based on shorts by author Stephen King, of which only one I have read, and although I am unable to attest to the other two I can tell you that The Raft – perhaps the most enjoyable segment of the three – does nothing to live up to the story of the same name.
+The tales are based on shorts by author Stephen King, and although I am unable to attest to the other two, I can tell you that The Raft – perhaps the most enjoyable segment of the three – does nothing to live up to the story of the same name.
 This is in large part due to the necessity of making a slow and nuanced tale fast and throwaway for the purpose of a jump scare finale.

 What the movie does get right – its minuscule budget, second-rate special effects and woeful acting not withstanding – is its sense of fun, and the creator of this particular poster was able to identify those strengths and sell them to its potential audience.
 It also sets the tone for the animated segments which tie the three tales together, and although hardly the most creative in terms of symbolism, what you have to admire is the technique on display; aesthetically, it is a joy to behold.

-Inevitably, the quality of the piece only served to further detract from the movie itself, leading to one almighty letdown.
-But I suppose you can’t win them all.
+Inevitably, the quality of the piece served to detract from the movie itself, resulting in one almighty letdown.
+I suppose you can’t win them all.

 Fright Night (1985)

-The same can be said of its accompanying poster, a minor masterpiece of striking simplicity which once glimpsed can never be forgotten.
-We all know the story of quasi- suburbanite Jerry Dandridge – the sadistic vamp with the killer smile, who takes a particular liking to poor Charley Brewster’s sweetheart after moving in next door.
+The same can be said of its accompanying poster, a minor masterpiece of striking simplicity.
+We all know the story of quasi- suburbanite Jerry Dandridge – the stylish vamp who takes a particular liking to poor Charley Brewster’s sweetheart after moving in next door.
 If not, everything you need know is prevalent in perhaps my favourite of all horror posters, complete with toothy titles and a spectacular cloud of bloodsucking ghouls, while the solitary, minuscule figure in the window smacks of isolation and foreboding.

 It’s certainly enough to give sham vampire killer Peter Vincent the willies!